 Parish councils are the most approachable and cheapest kind of local authority.
 Their funds are a tiny part of the council tax.
 Councillors are not paid.
 The Parish Clerk receives a small salary.
 They get no general government grant, and so have every incentive to be economical.
 The accounts are strictly audited every year by an internal auditor and the Audit Commission.
 You can see how much your Parish costs by looking at your Council Tax Bill.
 In 2010/2011 for a band D house the Parish Precept for Alverdiscott and Huntshaw is £19.66 for the year.
 This is out of a total of £1507.36.

 Who controls the Parish Council?

 You do!
 You can elect Council members every four years should there be enough candidates and you are entitled to go to the annual parish meeting and say what you think.
 Members of the public are also welcome to sit in on Parish Council meetings, and participate when there is a public session.

 Parish Council Meetings

-The Alverdiscott and Huntshaw Parish Council has meetings which alternate between Alverdiscott and Huntshaw village halls.
-The meetings are usually attended by a County Councillor.
-By attending these meetings they find out first hand what local issues are and can often help to resolve issues and give advice.
+The Alverdiscott and Huntshaw Parish Council has meetings which alternate between Alverdiscott and Huntshaw parish halls.
+The meetings are usually attended by both District Councillors and a County Councillor.
+By attending these meetings they find out first hand what local issues are and can often help to resolve issues and provide immediate, useful advice.